 Somalia, an integrated approach in emergencies

 There are many ways to save lives in emergencies and crisis.
-In the South-Central of Somalia, in relation to the project supported by ECHO (Directorate-General for European Civil Protection and Humanitarian Aid Operations), COOPI is working from March 2016 through an integrated approach addressed to the most vulnerable populations affected by natural and man-made disasters.
+In the South-Central of Somalia, in relation to the project supported by ECHO (the EU Humanitarian Aid), COOPI is working from March 2016 through an integrated approach addressed to the most vulnerable populations affected by natural and man-made disasters.
 Here both internally displaced person and riverine farmers benefit from different supports, in order to enhance local response and preparedness capacities to future shocks.
 Each of the families and communities we help is living a crisis and is seeking for a better life and opportunities.
 Behind some of them there is a “success story”, a way they find to improve their lives, which we think is always important to share.

 Adey, improving nutritional security

 “I had three sons, one of them was unable to stand and walk because of the poor diet.
 We could not get or afford all the food varieties we needed.
 Usually we stayed hungry or had one meal per day”.
 In the “internally displaced person” camp of Kabasa, the family of Adey received Fresh Food Vouchers.
 Through increased income, education and livelihoods protection, COOPI is working to improve access to nutritious food for the vulnerable households.
 “I kept on wondering why my younger son could not walk and play like his friends, but since we started receiving the fresh fruits he is so energetic”.

 Barey, strengthening resilience